How to use Send SMS (queued) in HubSpot workflows

 smsSent: true if the message was enqueued or sent, false if skipped.

 smsStatus: a short status string.
-Possible values include queued, sent, skipped_opted_out_platform, skipped_opted_out_property, skipped_dedup, skipped_quiet_hours, skipped_platform_floor_recipient, skipped_platform_floor_workflow.
+Possible values include queued, sent, skipped_opted_out_platform, skipped_opted_out_property, skipped_hard_dedup, skipped_dedup, skipped_quiet_hours, skipped_platform_floor.

 All skip outcomes return SUCCESS to HubSpot so your workflow does not stall.
+A genuine configuration error (such as a broken opt-out property or half-configured quiet hours) returns a visible failure so you can fix it.
 The reason is surfaced in the workflow's output log and in the Workflow SMS activity dashboard.

 Where to see results